-I’ll say it before and I’ll say it again: planning and preparation prevent p*ss poor performance.
+I’ve said it before on this blog and I’ll say it again: planning and preparation prevent p*ss poor performance.
 And writing a to-do list will make you absolutely clear on your goals for the day and what needs to be achieved.

 3. Plan Out Your Day

-Some people like to plan out their day to a T but others like to wing it a bit as it keeps things interesting.
+Some people like to plan out their day to a T but others like to wing it to keep things interesting.

 4. Do the Hard Tasks When You’re the Most Productive

-The longer you work from home, the clearer it will become when it comes to which times of the day you seem to be the most productive.
+The longer you work from home, the clearer it will become when it comes to which time of the day that you’re the most productive.

-When you figure it out for yourself, make sure you’re doing all your most difficult tasks at this time to boss the cr*p out of them.
+When you figure out yours, make sure you’re doing all your most difficult tasks during this time to boss the cr*p out of them.